kesara/kesara.github.io/_posts/2016-08-01-journey-with-wayland-and-sway.markdown

 ---
 layout:         post
 title:          "Journey with Wayland and Sway"
 description:    "I tried out Wayland with Sway windows manager."
 date:           2016-08-01 23:23:23
 categories:     wayland sway linux parabola
+image:          /images/2016-08-01-230023_swaygrab.png
 ---
 [Wayland][wayland] is the new *better* windowing protocol for Linux which is supposed to replace X11 windowing system.
 It's still in beta stage.
 I decided